 AI Generated Analysis | Feedback

-Evan G. Greenberg has over 50 years of experience in the insurance industry.
-He joined ACE Limited (now Chubb) in 2001 as Vice Chairman, becoming Chief Executive Officer in May 2004 and Chairman of the Board of Directors in May 2007.
-Prior to joining ACE, Mr. Greenberg spent 25 years at American International Group (AIG), where he served as President and Chief Operating Officer from 1997 to 2000.
-He also held senior management positions at AIG, including President and Chief Executive Officer of AIU Holdings (AIG's foreign general insurance organization) and Chief Executive Officer of AIG Far East.
-Under his leadership, ACE acquired The Chubb Corporation in 2016 in a $28.3 billion transaction, and subsequently adopted the Chubb name.
-Mr. Greenberg was also a member of the Board of Directors of The Coca-Cola Company from 2011 to 2016.
-While Chubb's investment portfolio includes private equity, there is no consistent pattern of him managing companies backed by private equity firms.
+Evan G. Greenberg has nearly five decades of experience in the insurance industry.
+He became Chairman and Chief Executive Officer of Chubb Limited (formerly ACE Limited) in 2004 and Chairman in 2007.
+He joined ACE Limited in 2001 as Vice Chairman.
+Prior to ACE, Mr. Greenberg spent 25 years at American International Group (AIG), holding various senior management positions, including President and Chief Operating Officer from 1997 to 2000, and President and Chief Executive Officer of AIU Holdings, AIG's foreign general insurance organization.
+Under his leadership, ACE acquired the Chubb Corporation in 2016 for $28.3 billion, and the combined entity adopted the Chubb name.
+He was considered the heir apparent to take over as CEO of AIG.
+He has also served on the Board of Directors of The Coca-Cola Company from 2011 to 2016.

-Peter Enns, Executive Vice President, Chubb Group and Chief Financial Officer
+Executive Vice President, Chubb Group Chief Financial Officer

-Peter Enns joined Chubb in 2021 and is responsible for all aspects of Chubb's financial organization.
-He has more than 30 years of finance and investment banking experience.
-Before Chubb, Mr. Enns spent over 20 years with Goldman Sachs in various senior roles, including Partner of the U.S. Financial Institutions Group, Head of the Asia Financial Institutions Group in Hong Kong, and Chairman and CEO of Goldman Sachs Canada from 2014 to 2017.
-More recently, he held several positions with HSBC, including Global Co-Head of Investment Banking Coverage in Hong Kong.
+Peter Enns joined Chubb in 2021 and has more than 30 years of finance and investment banking experience.
+Before joining Chubb, he spent over two decades with Goldman Sachs in various senior roles, including Chairman and CEO of Goldman Sachs Canada from 2014 to 2017, Head of the Asia Financial Institutions Group from 2010 to 2014, and Partner of the U.S. Financial Institutions Group from 2006 to 2010.
+More recently, he held positions at HSBC, including Global Head, Financial Institutions Group, and Global Co-Head of Investment Banking Coverage.
+Mr. Enns holds an MBA degree in Finance and Accounting from the Wharton School of Business.

-Juan Luis Ortega, Executive Vice President, Chubb Group and President, North America Insurance
+Vice Chairman, Chubb Group Executive Chairman, North America Insurance

 AI Generated Analysis | Feedback